Funding applications for 2019/20 are now closed

 - Any activities that could bring the GREAT Britain Campaign into disrepute, do not qualify for support from this programme.

 - This grant funding opportunity is being operated by VisitBritain as a de minimis scheme.
 You will need to declare in your funding application all other sources of de minimis aid which your organisation has received over the past three calendar years.
 At the point a conditional grant offer is made, applicants will need to provide both a State Aid Declaration and a letter from a solicitor or legal opinion, confirming compliance with State Aid rules.
 In particular, such confirmation must specify that the organisation and the and the applicable project is state aid complaint.
 For further detail, please refer to the Department for Business, Energy and Industrial Strategy’s (BEIS) state aid manual, which includes details of de minimis Regulations.
 Please note any funds awarded must be within State Aid limits, as this fund is provided under de minimis aid.
-If the total funding from State sources exceeds €200,000 over a three year period (at applicable exchange rate), then we are unable to award the grant.
+If the total funding from State sources exceeds €200,000 de minimis aid over a rolling three year period (at applicable exchange rate), then we are unable to award the grant.

 - If successful, we will conduct a credit check on your organisation and other necessary due diligence checks.
 You will also need to provide confirmation of your VAT recovery status.